parulJain30/ParulJain.github.io/index.md

 ## Welcome to GitHub Pages

-This is my first time github website.
-It is interesting to learn the new functionlities of Github other than just version control. you can check my Git repositories at [here.](https://github.com/parulJain30)
+This is my first time creating github website.
+It is interesting to learn the new functionlities of Github other than just version control and code collaboration. you can check my Git repositories at [here.](https://github.com/parulJain30)

+**Keep an eye on my githhub page for future projects.**

 ### Here is a quick tutorial for you to learn Markdown Language.